edubkendo/tower-docs/en/roadmap.md

 ### 0.4.9 (cleanup, optimizations, documentation)

+- autocomplete in the terminal (rubymine, node-inspector)
+- autoreload in the console!
 - chunk code into parts for the client, so you can use only bare minimum if desired
   - so you can do things like `require('tower-model')`
 - finalize tower.js internal code organization